Creta5164/fmod-rmmv/README.md

 ### [Download plugin][releases]

+This plugin integrated with FMOD by Firelight Technologies Pty Ltd.
-A plugin that helps to use FMOD wasm upstream builds for RPG Maker MV.
+You can use industry-leading audio engine for RPG Maker MV.

 Created by Creta Park (https://creft.me/cretapark)

 This plugin's license is a variant of the MIT License,